GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_details.md

 The DEA Waterbodies product is comprised of two key components:
 * **Mapped waterbody outlines** — a polygon dataset of the programmatically generated waterbody outlines.
-* **Surface area timeseries** — a CSV timeseries for each polygon of its surface area over time within the mapped polygon (for every available, clear Landsat observation).
+* **Surface area time series** — a CSV time series for each polygon of its surface area over time within the mapped polygon (for every available, clear Landsat observation).

 The code used in the development of this product is available on [GitHub](https://github.com/GeoscienceAustralia/dea-conflux).

 ### Data Specification Tables

-The DEA Waterbodies v3.0 shapefile and CSV contain the following data.
+The DEA Waterbodies v3.0.0 shapefile and CSV contain the following data.

 ```{eval-rst}
 :download:`Download the Data Specification Tables as a PDF </_files/dea-waterbodies/DEA_Waterbodies_v3.0_Data_Spec_Table.pdf>`

 ```

-#### Data specification table for DEA Waterbodies 3.0 Shapefile
+#### Data specification table for DEA Waterbodies 3.0.0 Shapefile

 :::{list-table}
 :header-rows: 1